-Lisa Cutforth, the nutritionist at The Banyans, attributes an unbalanced diet as one of the strongest contributors to ill-health.
+Clinical Nutritionist Lisa Cutforth, attributes an unbalanced diet as one of the strongest contributors to ill-health.
 “Most people don’t realise that your gut health forms a key component of your immune system.
 A healthy gut, and a healthy diet therefore help create your first defence against illness and your best chance at overall wellness.

 Many people head to straight to the pharmacy when they begin to feel unwell, often reaching for the “sickness staples”: Vitamin C tablets, Elderberry throat lozenges or Olive Leaf solution.
 Lisa educates that a healthy diet gives you great immune protection and overall wellness for two reasons.
 She says that “it gives you the building blocks you need to fight infection and prevent infection and be strong, and it helps to keep your gut healthy.”